Certification / Bursaries

 The Deutsches Sprachdiplom II examination meets the language requirements for entrance into Germany’s highly regarded universities (which also have lower tuition fees than Canadian universities) — a particular advantage for students planning to study abroad.

 Students attending school in Edmonton’s German Bilingual Program also have additional opportunities to compete for awards and bursaries.
-AEGBEE awards four bursaries of $500 towards post-secondary studies to four grade 12 students.
+AEGBEE awards 4 bursaries of $500 towards post-secondary studies to 4 grade 12 students.
 Please contact us for more information.